-Service Learning
+Service Learning Option

-CSU IP students have the opportunity to take Phys1038 - Service Learning: International Companions for Learning for two units of credit.
-This is a national program which provides an opportunity for international students to pair with local children from (mostly countryside) schools to assist with the preparation of lessons and translation.
+CSU IP students can enroll in Phys1038/1039 - Service Learning: International Companions for Learning for two units of credit.
+This is a national program, which provides an opportunity for international students to pair with local children from (mostly countryside) schools to assist with the preparation of lessons and translation.
 This course involves weekly skyping and fully sponsored trips to the schools.
 Two official certificates, one by Ministry of Education and the other by NTU, will be issued to students to recognize their contribution.
 Fluency in Chinese is not mandatory.
 This course is lower division.